esa/torchquad/docs/source/tutorial.rst

             Rel.
 Error: 7.09166229e-01

-Notably, Simpson’s method is already sufficient for a perfect solutiuon here with 101 points.
-Monte Carlo methods do not perform so well; they are more suited to higher-dimensional integrals as we will see.
+Notably, Simpson’s method is already sufficient for a perfect solution here with 101 points.
+Monte Carlo methods do not perform so well; they are more suited to higher-dimensional integrals.

-Note that we picked 101 points as the implemented Simpson’s method currently only supports odd numbers of points.
 VEGAS currently requires a larger number of samples to function correctly (as it performs several iterations).

 Let’s step things up now and move to a 10-dimensional problem.

 High-dimensional integration
 ----------------------------